equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

   belongs to the basic checker.
 ```

-`pylint` requires you to add doc-strings to modules, classes and functions, and flags an error if it can't find them.
+`pylint` requires you to add docstrings to modules, classes and functions, and flags an error if it can't find them.

 **Bad whitespace**